 Most immature isopods are so tiny that they are almost invisible to the naked eye, but grow quickly, reaching a mature size within several weeks or hatching.
 As the isopods grow and mature they will shed their hard outer layer (exoskeleton) several times before reaching their full adult size.
 The shedding, or molting, occurs in two phases, which is unique to this order of crustaceans, as most will accomplish this feat in only one stage.
 The rear section of the hard shell will be lost first, and then the front section.
 The sloughed shell will reveal a soft, new exoskeleton that will harden in an hour or so.

 The life expectancy of an isopod is pretty short, as with most other crustaceans, though it is generally much longer than insects.
-The lack of a water phase in the life cycle of the isopod limits its ability to move far from its original place of birth, which is why there are normally large populations of isopods in a particular area and none in another.
+The lack of a water phase in the life cycle of the isopod limits its ability to move fare from its original place of birth, which is why there are normally large populations of isopods in a particular area and none in another.

 Isopods belong to an order of animals known as cryptozoa, or hidden animals, preferring to inhabit shady, moist, cool areas such as under rocks, forest vegetation, and rotting logs, though they can be found almost anywhere there is shade and moisture.
 They enjoy a large variety in their diets and can become a minor garden pest.
-They must remain in moist environments in order to keep from drying out.
+They must ensure that they remain in moist environments in order to keep from drying out.